obsidian-tasks-group/obsidian-tasks/docs/advanced/dataview.md

 ## Automatic Task Completion

-> Introduced in dataview 0.5.42
+> Introduced in Dataview 0.5.42

 If you use the "Set Done Date on every completed task" option in Tasks, you can configure Dataview so that clicking a task's checkbox from a Dataview query result will have the same behavior as clicking the checkbox in a Task query result or using the command `Tasks: Toggle Done`.